Curriculum and Staffing

 Years 7, 8 & 9

-In Year 9, the content that students study is more challenging and designed to be a stepping stone between the beginning of Key Stage 3 and the higher level of GCSE.
-Students develop more advance problem solving skills and work almost exclusively on GCSE level content.
+In Year 9, the content, that each student studies, is more challenging and designed to be a stepping stone between the beginning of Key Stage 3 and the higher level of GCSE.
+Students develop more advanced problem solving skills and cover more complex topics.

 Years 10 & 11

 Mathematics is compulsory for all students.
-It is assessed completely by examination, which takes place at the end of Year 11.
+In Key Stage 4, we build on the Mastery in Maths taught in Key Stage 3.
+Mathematics is assessed completely by examination, which takes place at the end of Year 11.
 Students develop fluent knowledge, skills and understanding of mathematical methods and concepts, with the aim to acquire, select and apply mathematical techniques to solve problems.
 They will be able to reason mathematically, make deductions and inferences, and draw conclusions, with a focus on the abilities to comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context.

-A weekly Mathematics clinic runs for students to receive extra help or ask for further clarification on things covered in class.
-We run scheduled revision sessions in year 11, aimed at students of various abilities and needs.
+We run targetted revision sessions in Year 11, aimed at students of various abilities and needs.

 Mathematics and Further Mathematics are both popular options at A level.
 Studying a Mathematics A levels are a great preparation for many careers and degrees such as Engineering, Computer Science, Law, Medicine and many, many more.
 With a Mathematics and Further Mathematics A level, students can prove to employers and universities that they are analytical, articulate, logical and able to problem solve.